Muza Rubackyté - Pianist

 MŪZA meets all the challenges with elegance and total commitment.

-After her studies at the Tchaikovsky Conservatory in Moscow, she won the famous All Union competition in St Petersburg, designed to elect the best musicians in the USSR, and then the Grand Prize at the Budapest Liszt-Bartók International Piano Competition.
-Mūza joined the Lithuanian resistance, for which she was deprived of her passport until 1989.
-Upon her arrival in Paris she won the first prize for piano in the international competition Les Grands Maîtres Français of the Triptyque Association.
+After studying at the Tchaikovsky Conservatory in Moscow, she won the All Union Competition in St Petersburg.
+In 1981 she won the Grand Prize at the Budapest Liszt-Bartok International Piano Competition.
+A resistance fighter in Lithuania, she was unable to leave the USSR until 1989.
+In Paris she won First Prize for Piano at the International Competition Les Grands Maîtres Français of the Triptyque Association, founded by Ravel, Dukas and Roussel.

-In 2020/22, Mūza will pay tribute to his compatriot, pianist and composer Leopold Godowsky, both on stage and on record, on the occasion of the 150th anniversary of his birth near Vilnius.
-In the 20th century many 'Litvaks' (Lithuanian Jews) were exiled, like Godowsky, who died in New York in 1938.
+In 2020/22 Mūza will be paying tribute, both on stage and on record, to its compatriot the pianist and composer Leopold Godowsky, on the occasion of the 150th anniversary of his birth near Vilnius.
+In the twentieth century, many "Litvaks" (Lithuanian Jews) went into exile, like Godowsky, who died in New York in 1938.

 Mūza's repertoire spans more than forty programmes in recital, concerto with orchestra and chamber music.

-A Lisztian at heart, she has just won the 41st Grand Prix of the Liszt Society of Budapest for her disc De la valse à l'abîme Schubert / Liszt (Lyrinx).
+A true Liszt enthusiast, she won the 41st Grand Prix of the Budapest Liszt Society for her album De la valse à l'abîme Schubert / Liszt (Lyrinx).

 LEARN MORE ON: www.muza.fr